-The Skyscape employs Hybrid Double Wall construction.
+The Skyscape employs a Hybrid Double Wall construction.
 Over 80% of the canopy is separated from you by a mesh wall, keeping that wet canopy at bay.
 The Hybrid Double Wall construction allows the vestibules to roll back.
 On warm summer nights, convert the Skyscape into a net tent; pesky bugs stay outside while you enjoy the view and breeze from inside.

 The Skyscape's large side entry door lets you easily enter the tent or retrieve gear.
-With floor length over 100 inches, the Skyscape accommodates the tallest hikers.
+With floor-length over 100 inches, the Skyscape accommodates the tallest hikers.
 You can carry a light tent and still sleep well.

 The canopy and floor of the Trekker are constructed of Silicone Polyester.
 This fabric has been the workhorse of fabrics used to build ultralight tents for the last decade.
-Its main properties are its strength, light weight and that it’s impervious to mold or mildew.
+Its main properties are its strength, lightweight and that it’s impervious to mold or mildew.

 The Trekker is great when you want to be light but don't want to break the bank.

-Tent, Stuff Sack, Guy Lines, Spreader Bar
+Tent, Stuff Sacks, Guy lines

 15" X 5"